 STUSU has a variety of different committees open to all students.
 These committees include: finance, academic affairs, activities and much more!
 Committees are an excellent way to contribute to the STUSU and the university community.
 Students on committees can also build a resume and get involved without the need to run for an elected position.

 Contact the address beside each committee name for more information or to join the committee!
 You may join at any time throughout the year.

 External Affairs Committee: firstname.lastname@example.org

 Clubs and societies are groups of students who are interested in talking about or taking action on a particular issue.
 They are groups that are formed outside of classes and open to all members of the STU community, with some clubs welcoming students from UNB and the greater Fredericton area.

 All clubs and societies serve to unite students with similar interests and help students to reach out to the greater community to promote awareness and action.

-One of the most important aspects to remember is in order for a club or society to receive funding from the STUSU, they need to be officially recognized.
-In order to be recognized, they must go through the ratification process of submitting an application and a constitution to the Vice President Administration who can be contacted at: email@example.com
+One of the most important aspects to remember is in order for a club or society to receive funding from the STUSU, they need to be ratified.
+In order to gain ratified status, they must go through the ratification process of submitting an application and a constitution to the Vice President Administration who can be contacted at: firstname.lastname@example.org

 STU Debate Society is the perfect club for those interested in current events, looking to win more arguments, or improve public speaking skills.
 The society meets weekly to practice debating various topics in both British Parliamentary and Canadian Parliamentary format.
 Members will have the opportunity to travel to several competitions throughout Atlantic Canada during the course of the year, including a novice tournament in Antigonish, NS and the Atlantic Championships in St. John's, NL.
 We welcome everyone, ranging from beginners to seasoned debaters to join.